Food Service Department

-Nutrition influences a child’s development, health status, well being and potential for learning.
+Nutrition influences a child’s development, health, well-being and potential for learning.
 Each school day, the Food Service Department is charged with providing nutritious, breakfasts and lunches as well as snacks for students in organized after-school education or enrichment programs.
 During the summer school break period, meals are provided in designated need areas under the guidelines for the federal Summer Food Service Program for Children.

-The School Nutrition program operates in accordance with the National School Lunch Act and the Child Nutrition Act of 1966 as amended and regulations set by the United States Department of Agriculture (USDA) as well as state and local laws, regulations and policies.
+The School Nutrition program operates in accordance with the National School Lunch Act and the Child Nutrition Act of 1966 as amended and regulations set by the United States Department of Agriculture (USDA), The Department of Elementary and Secondary Education as well as other state and local laws, regulations and policies.

 School Nutrition Programs are an integral part of the school environment.
 Food Service staff work cooperatively with administrators, school nurses, guidance, teachers, parents and students to facilitate and encourage the participation of all students in the School Nutrition Programs.

-School Meals are planned using the USDA Food Based Menu Option which requires foods from specific food groups in specific quantities to be offered to students.
+School Meals are planned according to USDA guidelines which require foods from specific food groups in specific quantities to be offered to students.
 Meals must follow the Dietary Guidelines for Americans to:

 - Include a variety of foods